paalss/ranking-app/README.md

 npm test
 ```

-## Other's code I've used
+## I've used code from
-* sprintcube/docker-compose-lamp.
-For serving app with Docker.
+* sprintcube/docker-compose-lamp for making this app serve-able with Docker.
 See more: https://github.com/sprintcube/docker-compose-lamp

-* SortableJS/sortablejs.
-For drag and drop functionality.
+* SortableJS/sortablejs for drag and drop functionality.
 See more: https://github.com/SortableJS/sortablejs